moStard-org/applesauce/packages/docs/relays/package.md

 # Relays

-The `applesauce-relays` package contains a few classes to make connecting to relays easier.
+The `applesauce-relay` package contains a few classes to make connecting to relays easier.

 ## Features